ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/workforce.md

 #***********************FLOATING BOX SECTION*****************************
-quote: "The mission demands require a personnel system flexible and resilient enough to accommodate the ever-changing nature of work.
+quote: "The mission demands a federal workforce that's flexible and resilient enough to accommodate the ever-changing nature of work.
 And it must bring out the best in civil servants." #appears in the gray text box
 quote-author: "Peter Warren"
 current-action-plan: "/CAP/action_plans/FY2018_Q4_People_Workforce_for_the_21st_Century.pdf"
 #***********************FLOATING BOX SECTION*****************************